Trade directory · Madison metro · Alabama

 Permit Requirements

-City of Madison requires mechanical permits for HVAC installations, replacements, and major repairs.
-Permits typically range $50-200 depending on scope.
+Madison requires permits for HVAC installations, replacements, and major repairs.
+Permit fees range $50-200 depending on scope.
 Must be pulled before work begins.
+Electrical permits may be required for new installations.

 §3